dev-christine-wang/dom-i-nodes/README.md

 ## Example Usage

-To demonstrate the versatility and functionality of DOMiNodes, I've built a to-do list app using the library.
+To demonstrate the versatility and functionality of DOMiNodes, I built a to-do list app using the library.
 To check out the app, download this [repo](https://github.com/christinewang319/dom-i-nodes#on), and open /demo/index.html in the terminal.